WillSams/samswebs-4.0/web/docs/using-storybook-to-drive-development.md

 ![14](assets/images/storybook/14.png)

-Now let's write our a story to help us build out our component:
+Now let's write our a stories to help us build out our component:

 ```bash
 echo "import CloneReservationComponent from '@/screens/reservations/clone';